BIOGRAPHY

 Artist Statement

 I consider myself a storyteller working within the psychological landscape of contemporary fairy tales, dreams and poetry.
 I explore archetypal themes where my characters are often shaped by violence, basic cold-heartedness and trauma.
 The last few years, I find myself leaning towards creating works that consider the frailty of an environmentally vulnerable world and our place in it.
-This world might be located in a small county park, a backyard, a deserted housing project or a snow-covered rock.
+This world might be in a backyard, a deserted housing project, a snow-covered rock or a rough sea.

-I am currently working with a vertical three-channel video installation about the dizzying tension we carry around about the future, time and the planet.
-Filmed mostly under water, this triptych is not a straight-forward narrative, but a visual poem with many possible meanings and interpretations.
-In part, it represents my reaction to the crisis of environmental change and our uncertain futures.
-At the same time, embodied in the work is also a meditation on the state of innocence and childhood which seems to have been abandoned to a troubled world.
-The children and other victims are left to take only small steps towards tackling the big problems of the care and well-being of our planet.
+My most recent work, A Parable of Now (2024), is a vertical three-channel video installation It is not a straight-forward narrative but a visual poem with many possible meanings and interpretations.
+In part, it represents my reaction to environmental change and our uncertain futures.
+At the same time, embodied in the work is also a meditation on the state of innocence and childhood, leaving one with a sense of unsettled hope.

-In the past few years, there has been internet exposure for my 1983 musical murder story, Possibly in Michigan that I made with singer/songwriter/composer Karen Skladany.
-It began one week in 2015, where an excerpt from Possibly in Michigan was on the front page of Reddit.
-Its YouTube exposure built until the summer of 2019 when a 15 second clip from one of the songs was posted on the online performance app TikTok.
-With well over 10 million views, Possibly in Michigan has been traveling by way of YouTube’s vast algorithm, and its presence spreading out onto my other works that have many thousands of views each.
+In the past few years, there has been internet exposure for my 1983 musical murder horror story, Possibly in Michigan that I made with singer/songwriter/composer Karen Skladany.
+The media attention began in 2015, where an excerpt from Possibly in Michigan made the front page of Reddit.
+Then in the summer of 2019, a15 second clip from one of the songs was posted on TikTok.
+Now there are over 12 million views and Possibly in Michigan has been traveling around the world via YouTube’s vast algorithm, and its popularity spreading out onto my other works that have many thousands of views.